 The theoretical framework of this course is the social contract theory.
 Students study the natural rights defense of liberty as well as the normative theories of right revolution, the common good and civil virtue as they read eight award winning novels on the middle school level.
 Note: Students who seek credit as a Values course must complete the prerequisite of six credits of Theology or six credits of Philosophy.
-Prerequisites: PL-100, PL-101 OR PL-130, PL-140 OR TH-110, TH-120; Course Type(s): Values, Pluralism, Online Course, Core curriculum course.
+Prerequisites: 2 COURSES PL-130 AND PL-140 OR TH-110 AND TH-120; Course Type(s): Values, Pluralism, Online Course.